Sunset house captured in Rynek Wroclaw

 A government building in Wroclaw in Poland

-Approximately 4 hours of bus/train ride from Berlin will take you to this Lower Silesian paradise, a place you must not miss when you are on a trip to Central or Eastern Europe.
-Wrocław is quite close and easily accessible from other prominent European cities like –
+Approximately 4 hours of bus/train ride from Berlin will take you to this Lower Silesian paradise, a place you must not miss when on a trip to Central or Eastern Europe.
+Wrocław is close and readily accessible from other prominent European cities.

 Kraków – 3 hours